neuro-inc/neuro-flow/reference/live-workflow-syntax.md

 ### `jobs.<job-id>.pass_config`

-Set this attribute to `true` if you want to pass the Neu.ro config used to execute `neuro-flow run ...` command into the spawned job.
+**Optional**  Set this attribute to `true` if you want to pass the Neu.ro config used to execute `neuro-flow run ...` command into the spawned job.
 This can be useful if you use a job image with Neuro CLI installed and want to execute `neuro ...` commands _inside_ the running job.

 By default, the config is not passed.